ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 - seq_in_index - Currently unused
 - column_name - Currently unused
 - collation - The sorting of the column in the index, `A` if ascending, `D` if descending, `NULL` if unsorted (Nullable(String))
-- cardinality - Currently unused
+- cardinality - An estimation of the index cardinality (number of unique values in the index).
+Currently always 0.
+(UInt64)
 - sub_part - Always `NULL` because ClickHouse does not support index prefixes like MySQL (Nullable(String))
 - packed - Always `NULL` because ClickHouse does not support packed (prefix-compressed) indexes like MySQL (Nullable(String))
 - null - Currently unused